collapsed-stacks/startups/questions/8732/actions-i-can-take-against-a-company-wanting-to-clone-my-website.md

 - tagged: `legal`
 - score: 8

-<p>I just found a post on freelancer dot com, asking for 1:1 clone of my company's SAAS web service (they even refer to our domain in the posting).</p>
+I just found a post on freelancer dot com, asking for 1:1 clone of my company's SAAS web service (they even refer to our domain in the posting).

-<p>Though it is flattering that somebody thinks it is good enough to want a clone, I do fear loosing some of the hard work and money invested. </p>
+Though it is flattering that somebody thinks it is good enough to want a clone, I do fear loosing some of the hard work and money invested.

-<p>Any advice on how to go about this? </p>
+Any advice on how to go about this?